MicrosoftDocs/winapps-winrt-api/microsoft.ui.content/contentsiteview_parentscale.md

 ## -description

-Gets the default scaling factor of the parent Win32 HWND for a single <xref:Microsoft.UI.Content.ContentSite>.
+Gets the default scaling factor of the parent Win32 HWND for a single [ContentSite](/windows/windows-app-sdk/api/winrt/microsoft.ui.content.contentsite).

 ## -property-value

-The default scaling factor of the parent Win32 HWND for a single <xref:Microsoft.UI.Content.ContentSite>.
+The default scaling factor of the parent Win32 HWND for a single [ContentSite](/windows/windows-app-sdk/api/winrt/microsoft.ui.content.contentsite).

 ## -remarks